yearn/yearn-devdocs/docs/developers/v2/DEPLOYMENT.md

    - Set Treasury (`treasury.ychad.eth`) as the rewards address.
    - Set Core Dev multisig (`dev.ychad.eth`) as guardian.
    - Set Strategist multisig (`brain.ychad.eth`) as management.
-   - Set description and symbol for vault or use suggested as default (can be changed on-chain later)
+   - Set name and symbol for vault or use suggested as default (can be changed on-chain later, but please check out our [naming conventions](https://docs.yearn.finance/developers/naming-convention)).
-1. Confirm the Parameters are correct and press `y` and ENTER to deploy the vault.
+2. Confirm the Parameters are correct and press `y` and ENTER to deploy the vault.
-1. Check new vault has ABI setup on Etherscan (Some vault versions from older releases may have verification issues with Vyper and proxy detection on Etherscan, consider using the latest releases >0.3.5 to ensure verification works).
+3. Check new vault has ABI setup on Etherscan (Some vault versions from older releases may have verification issues with Vyper and proxy detection on Etherscan, consider using latest releases >0.3.5 to ensure verification works).

-1. Set up the vault with correct deposit limit:
+4. Set deposit limit according to the table [below](#Limits-per-Stage)

    ```python
    vault.setDepositLimit(limit)
    ```

-1. Set management fee to 0:
+5. Set management fee to 0:

    ```python
    vault.setManagementFee(0)
    ```

-1. (Optional) Set governance to ychad.eth (`0xFEB4acf3df3cDEA7399794D0869ef76A6EfAff52`) if vault is planned to be endorsed soon:
+6. (Optional) Set governance to ychad.eth (`0xFEB4acf3df3cDEA7399794D0869ef76A6EfAff52`) if vault is planned to be endorsed soon:

 - Note you can still make changes to the vault after setting governance up until governance is accepted